LiamOReillyME/Electrical-Schematics/README.md

 - **Multi-Voltage Support**: Handle 24VDC control, 400VAC mains, and mixed circuits
 - **Diagnostic Engine**: Query with fault conditions and get troubleshooting guidance
 - **State Simulation**: See how the circuit behaves with different sensor/switch states
+- **Interfaces with the DigiKeyAPI to create a component library using retrieved parts numbers

+### PLANNED FEATURES
+- **Automatic wire detection
+- **Automatic wire routing
 ## Installation

 ```bash